z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 ### c/sdcc and c/sccz80

 Contains the zsdcc and the sccz80 C compiler interface and is implemented using the assembly language interface in the z80 directory.
-Float conversion between the am9511 IEEE-754 format and the format expected by the Am9511A occurs here.
+Calling convention conversion between the am9511 library and the format expected by the compilers occurs here.

 ### lam32